From the Founder

 If a design can't hold up through a real workday without getting in the way, it doesn't belong at work.
 And if the people designing it wouldn't want to wear it themselves, it probably shouldn't make it to production.

 WKD reflects how I actually think and work: practical, honest, a little sarcastic, and focused on what holds up in the real world.
-These scrubs aren’t about chasing trends or impressing a mood board — they’re about making something better than what I kept seeing over and over again.
+These scrubs aren't about chasing trends or impressing a mood board, they're about making something better than what I kept seeing and kept having to wear.

 That was the point.
 Still is.